miLibris/flask-rest-jsonapi/docs/filtering.rst

     Content-Type: application/vnd.api+json
     Accept: application/vnd.api+json

-You can add mulitple filters but not use "or" expression yet.
+You can add multiple filters but "or" expressions are not implemented yet.
 I will create a filtering system like Flask-Restless as soon as possible.

 Multiple filter example::